Nader27/code-challenge/README.md

 # Laravel API Project

 This is a Laravel project designed to provide a RESTful API for managing customers and services.
-The project is set up with authentication using Laravel Sanctum and includes automated testing and continuous integration using GitHub Actions.
+The project includes authentication using Laravel Sanctum, automated testing with PHPUnit, and continuous integration using GitHub Actions.

 ## Features